Pest Inspections For VA Loans: What’s Required And How They Work

 - South Dakota

-These are considered discretionary states, and an appraisal is needed only if the VA appraiser notes an issue during the appraisal process.
+These are considered discretionary states, meaning an inspection is needed only if the VA appraiser notes an issue during the appraisal process.
 It’s worth noting that, in certain states, whether a pest inspection is needed is also based on what county or parish you live in.

-The independent VA appraiser will look for any infestation or damage to the home from all wood-boring insects, most typically termites.
+The independent VA appraiser will do a thorough inspection and look for any pest or termite infestation, along with any damage to the home from all wood-boring insects.

 If the inspector finds that the home is infested or still has damage from a previous infestation, a follow-up inspection may be required.
-While the VA doesn’t specify who is responsible for paying for treatment of termite damage, some states and lenders require the seller to pay for repairs up to a certain dollar amount.
+While the VA doesn’t specify who is responsible for paying for treatment of termite damage or pest control, some states and lenders require the seller to pay for repairs up to a certain dollar amount.